Volkswagen Tiguan SUV - Interior & comfort

 The Tiguan’s infotainment screen is mounted high on the dashboard, which makes it easy to read, and the display and graphics were upgraded as part of the 2020 update.
 Screens measure up to 9.2 inches in size, and voice controls have also been improved.
 The climate controls have also been changed for touch-sensitive switches but some may feel the old dials were easier to use.
 The USB socket is located at the bottom of the centre console, which might prove tricky if you’re trying to connect something in the dark.

-For the facelift, trim levels changed to match the Golf, with an entry-level version followed by Life, Elegance and R-Line.
+For the facelift, trim levels changed to match the Golf, with an entry-level version followed by Life, Active, Elegance and R-Line.
 Standard equipment includes LED headlights and a new steering wheel, while Life brings 18-inch alloy wheels, adaptive cruise control, roof rails and climate control.
 Active gets unique badging and alloy wheels, ambient lighting, a powered tailgate and keyless entry.
 The Elegance and R-Line trims add Matrix LED headlights, digital instruments, a heated steering wheel and the top infotainment setup.

 All Tiguan models come with airbags all round, ISOFIX child-seat fixings and lane-keeping assistance.

 Higher Tiguan trims have an ‘Active Info Display’, which is crystal-clear and beautiful to look at.
 The system, which is similar to the Virtual Cockpit that first appeared in the Audi A4 and Audi TT, can display your current speed, navigation directions and a number of other things; it replaces the analogue speedometer, rev counter and other dashboard dials.